What is ESOS?

 Standard 11 Additional registration requirements.

 Targeted professional development should be part of learning about legislative obligations and changes as they occur.
-The Department of Education and Training has issued fact sheets to explain changes across the standards.
+The Department of Education, Skills and Employment has issued fact sheets to explain the standards.

 Contact us to work with your organisation to comply with the National Code.